Md-Minhazul-Alam/ecommerce/TESTING.md

 ## Bugs

 * **Automated email notifications not sending correctly in some environments**
-  **Fix:** Ensure SMTP credentials and Django email backend are properly configured → Pending
+  **Fix:** Ensure SMTP credentials and Django email backend are properly configured → Done

 * **Minor layout misalignment on mobile for cart and checkout pages**
   **Fix:** Adjusted CSS flex/grid rules and media queries → Resolved